bruvio/image_detection/README.md

 - **Optimizer**: Adam optimizer for efficient gradient descent.
 - **Loss Function**: Cross-entropy loss to measure prediction error.
 - **Performance**:
-  - Training Accuracy: [e.g., 95%]
+  - Training Accuracy:
-  - Validation Accuracy: [e.g., 92%]
+  - Validation Accuracy:
-  - Test Accuracy: [e.g., 90%]
+  - Test Accuracy:

 ## Achieving the Goal
 1. **Dataset**:
    - The dataset consists of >1000 images categorized into 4 classes.
-   - Preprocessing includes resizing, normalization, and data augmentation techniques such as flipping, rotation, and zooming.
+   - Preprocessing includes resizing, normalization.
+Data augmentation techniques such as flipping, rotation, and zooming has not been tried yet.
 2. **Training**:
    - The model is trained on a GPU-enabled environment for faster computation.
    - Training involves multiple epochs with checkpoints for saving the best model.